java2script/java2script/README.md

 Examples include:

-MathePrisma (http://www.matheprisma.uni-wuppertal.de/) This site is still using the Java applets as of 2019.03.12; JavaScript verions still in development.
+MathePrisma (http://www.matheprisma.uni-wuppertal.de/) This site is still using the Java applets as of 2019.03.12; JavaScript versions still in development.

 # History - 2017-